MBA Clubs and Committees

 Net Impact Club

-The Notre Dame Graduate Net Impact club is part of a national community of more than 60,000 change makers who use their careers to tackle the world’s toughest problems.
-Members put their business skills to work for good throughout every sector, showing the world that it’s possible to make a net impact that benefits not just the bottom line but people and the planet, too.
-At Notre Dame, the Net Impact Club believes that business can be a powerful force for good, and its goal is to train business leaders who will use their skills for the benefit of the world.
+The Notre Dame Graduate Net Impact club is part of a national community of more than 60,000 change makers who use their careers to tackle the world's most challenging problems.
+Members put their business skills to work for good throughout every sector, showing the world that it's possible to make a net impact that benefits not just the bottom line but people and the planet, too.
+At Notre Dame, the Net Impact Club believes that business can be a powerful force for good, and its goal is to train business leaders who will use their skills to benefit the world.
 As members of the Notre Dame community, club participants are part of a long tradition of public service, social innovation, and peace-building.

 Real Estate Club